 A private hospital in the province accepts and treats a COVID-19 positive patient.
 Fits well with professional ethics involved and Hippocratic Oath.
-City administration, however, shuts down the entire hospital.
+City administration, however, shuttters the entire hospital.
 Violation of rules set by the national administration.

-A better option would have been support of the hospital, not shutting down.
+A better option would have been support for the hospital, not shuttering it.

 Social contractarian mental model is quite clear.
 Men are capable of reasoning.
 Reasoning from experience.
 Experience tells everyone, life under the laws of nature means men are constantly at war with one another.
 Men are beasts deep down.
 Men, however, are more than just beasts, fortunately.
 They can reason.
 Predict the future.

 As a rule, when men live their lives under the laws of nature, constantly at war with one another, life is brutish and short.
 Ergo, men who live their lives in the future under the laws of nature are going to have brutish and short lives.
+Predictable.
 No one likes this.
 Ergo, men organize themselves to establish societies under some rule of law made by men.
 They live lives with peace and order under some constitution.
-Life is not brutish and short.
+Life is, therefore, not anymore brutish and short.

 Reasoning constantly pushes men to give up mental models that employ tools of war.
 Wherever they can.

 If the option to support is available, giving up the option to conquer using tools of war is no brainer.